benjamineeckh/kul-typst-template/src/lib.typ

   academic-year: [2023/2024],

   // Your thesis subtitle, should be something along the lines of
-  // "Bachelor's Thesis", "Tesi di Laurea Triennale" etc.
+  // "Bachelor's Thesis", "bachelorproef" etc.
   subtitle: [Master's Thesis],

   // The paper size, refer to https://typst.app/docs/reference/layout/page/#parameters-paper for all the available options